taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 This project also upmixes the sound to use all 4 speakers on the Slim 7x (only the front tweeters are active by default).

-If requested I can convert the "Movie" and "Voice" presets.
+If requested I can convert the "Voice" preset.
 There is no auto-conversion script as there are too many differences between EasyEffects and Pipewire, so I do it manually.

 The alternative preset uses a different approach to speaker tuning.
 I am not using it but include it in case anyone prefers it.
 You need to manually install it, replacing the normal preset.